ashwin6-dev/ashwin6-dev/posts/Mini Kahoot/project-breakdown.md

 ![Live Game Userflow](/assets/project-breakdown/live-game-userflow.png)

+## Question API

+To support this, the system must provide an internal API with the following capabilities:
+* Add new questions to the database (used internally by administrators or automated tools).
+* Retrieve questions based on a natural language description (used during game creation to match relevant content).

 ## Overall Workflow

 With each component workflow now covered, it is quite simple to put together the overall workflow of the application.

 ![Overall Userflow](/assets/project-breakdown/overall-user-workflow.png)

 ## Feature Specification